 Great for traditional interiors and easy to clean, this finish is quite popular.

-The main questions you need to ask yourself when selecting a finish for your woodwork or trim are these:
+The main question you need to ask yourself when selecting a paint finish for your woodwork or trim is this:

-If you answer “yes”, then you might want to go glossy or even semi-glossy. :-)
+If you answer “yes”, then you might want to go glossy or even semi-gloss. :-)